yoonsikp/family.md/thyroid.md

 ## Causes for Hypothyroidism (at later stages)
 - Iodine deficiency, treat with iodine-rich salt
+  - confirmed with low urine iodine concentrations
 - Hashimoto's disease, anti-TPO destroys the thyroid gland
+  - in some early stages causes hashitoxicosis, low TSH, high T4
-  - high TSH, low T4, positive Anti-TPO antibodies
+  - late stage: high TSH, low T4, positive Anti-TPO antibodies
   - if TSH >10, then treat with synthroid
   - if TSH >7, with normal T4, can also treat as subclinical
 - Postpartum Thyroiditis or Silent Thyroiditis